To see a Panda in the wild is extremely difficult, so the best place to see one is at the Chengdu Panda research base.

 However, they do branch out with about 1% of their diet comprising other plants and even meat.
 While they are almost entirely vegetarian, pandas will sometimes hunt for Pikas and other small rodents.

-After you seeing the giant Pandas, you can see the red Pandas.
-They are in enclosed area with footpath to walk on, the red panda will walk right to your feet but be careful they do bite!!
+After you see the giant Pandas, you can see the Red Pandas.
+They are in an enclosed area with footpath to walk on; the red panda will walk right to your feet but be careful they do bite!!

 5 Facts about the Giant Panda.

 - There are only about 1,000 giant pandas left in the wild.
 They are classified as endangered.

-- At first glance, the giant Panda seems to resemble a Bear but, in fact, its features show it has a stronger affinity with raccoons.
+- At first glance, the giant Panda seems to resemble a Bear but, in fact, its features show it has a stronger affinity with racoons.

 - Keeping even a single Panda in a zoo is expensive.
 A panda costs five times more to keep than the next most expensive animal, an Elephant.

 Additional Information about Chengdu / Giant Panda Research Center.